-COVID-19 has merely revealed that everything can Let us look at the four dimensions that matter within change, always and unexpectedly.
-Amid this omnipresent individuals and society alike:
+COVID-19 has merely revealed that everything can change, always and unexpectedly.
+Amid this omnipresent uncertainty we can, however, identify and influence the factors of certitude that exist.
+Four principles apply to individuals and society alike:

-- nothing happens in a vacuum. - 2.
-Change: everything always evolves; nothing stays the same forever - 3.
+- 1. Connection: everything is linked to everything else; nothing happens in a vacuum. - 2.
+Change: everything always evolves; nothing stays the same forever. - 3.
 Continuum: everything is part of a whole; nothing occurs secluded from the rest. - 4.
 Complementarity: everything needs something else to be complete; no phenomenon occurs without a counterpart that may be its opposite.